Jrome90/Fast-Loop/README.md

 # Notes
 There are some slight differences in how Fast Loop and Fast Loop Classic are used.

-  Because Fast Loop has more features and does not use **ctrl** for anything but scaling (ctrl+mouse move) and zooming the viewport(ctrl+mouse wheel) when multi loop mode is active

-  Rather than using ctrl+mouse click to select a loop or ctrl+shift+mouse click to remove a loop,
-  you must open the right click pie menu to change the mode.
-  If you are using the active tool version, you can change the mode in the active tool panel or the tool header as well.
-  Lastly, since right click is used to open the pie menu, there is a button in the top right to exit the operator.
-When using the active tool you can just change to the select tool or w/e
+Right click is used to open the pie menu, there is a button in the top right to exit the operator.
+When using the active tool you can just change to a different tool to exit instead.

-  These are terrible UI/UX choices for Fast Loop.
-I'm looking for suggestions to improve them.

   # Requires the Edge Flow addon which can be found here:
 https://github.com/BenjaminSauder/EdgeFlow